fehmi/simply.js/docs/pwa.md

         .catch(_ => { /* eat any errors */ })
     )

-    // Update the cache with the version we fetched (only for ok status) event.waitUntil(
+    // Update the cache with the fetched version (only for successful status codes). event.waitUntil(
       Promise.all([fetchedCopy, caches.open(RUNTIME)])
         .then(([response, cache]) => response.ok && cache.put(event.request, response))